Sovereignty: Shared and pooled

 Just as the office of head of state can be vested jointly in several persons within a state, the sovereign jurisdiction over a single political territory can be shared jointly by two or more consenting powers, notably in the form of a condominium.

 Likewise the member states of international organizations may voluntarily bind themselves by treaty to a supranational organization, such as a continental union.
 In the case of the European Union member-states, this is called "pooled sovereignty".

-Another example of shared and pooled sovereignty is the Acts of Union 1707 which created the unitary state now known as the United Kingdom.
+Another example of shared and pooled sovereignty is the Acts of Union 1707, which united Scotland and England into the Kingdom of Great Britain.
 It was a full economic union, meaning the Scottish and English systems of currency, taxation and laws regulating trade were aligned.
 Nonetheless, Scotland and England never fully surrendered or pooled all of their governance sovereignty; they retained many of their previous national institutional features and characteristics, particularly relating to their legal, religious and educational systems.
 In 2012, the Scottish Government, created in 1998 through devolution in the United Kingdom, negotiated terms with the Government of the United Kingdom for the 2014 Scottish independence referendum which resulted in the people of Scotland deciding to continue the pooling of its sovereignty with the rest of the United Kingdom.